 Ask my friends: I love a good book club!
 A few girlfriends and I started a book club in the tradition of my mother (whose group has been meeting for over 35 years!) and it is one of the highlights of my month.
+[Update: we have a whole post about my book club, 14 years & running!]

 I also discuss books over email with my cousin who works for Bloomsbury in London.
 And, most recently (and hilariously), after an exchange of suggestions on deep, soul-catching books, my friend Suzanne and I started another little email book club we ominously call “Heavy Reads”!